-1. Should an employee find themself in a confrontational or threatening situation involving a student, parent, or any other person, the employee is to attempt to remove students from that danger, after which the employee must immediately notify a supervisor, or call the police, and remove themself from the threatening situation.
+5. Should an employee find himself/herself in a confrontational or threatening situation involving a student, parent, or any other person, he/she is to attempt to remove students from that danger, after which he/she must immediately notify a supervisor, or call himself/herself, the police, and remove himself/herself from the threatening situation.